iamgodot/py-tldr/README.md

   -h, --help                      Show this message and exit.
 ```

-A config file should be created as `~/.config/tldr/config.toml`:
+Config file should be located as `~/.config/tldr/config.toml`, you can use `--edit-config` to create a default one, which will contain the following content:

 ```toml
 page_source = "https://raw.githubusercontent.com/tldr-pages/tldr/main/pages"